 (2) Sprinkler systems, plumbing systems, appliances, and heating/cooling systems require maintenance.
 In order to keep your investment home in good condition and to maintain the home in a safe condition for your tenants, it is imperative to keep these items in good working condition.

-(3) Over time, exterior items such as fences, the exterior frame, and siding of the home should be painted.
+(3) Over time, exterior items such as fences, the exterior frame, and the siding of the home should be painted.
 Also, landscaping above and beyond simple mowing and weeding needs to be attended to.
 Do not expect the Tenant to perform painting and landscaping other than mowing and weeding.

 (4) Property Managers monitor the overall condition of the interior and exterior of your home and coordinate repairs as necessary as per the Property Management Agreement.
 Making a repair immediately for $50.00 is typically more effective and cost-efficient than doing the same repair later for $500.00.